 During the winter, are you cold in your house and still getting hefty heating bills?
-Your attic and foundation may be poorly insulated…
+Your attic and foundations may be poorly insulated…

 Heating and cooling are responsible for 54% of your electricity consumption.
 If your house is poorly insulated, it could cost you a lot as you would have to heat up more to compensate for heat loss in winter, or to cool down more when the heat of summer sneaks into your home.
 Also, your comfort could be gone with the wind.
 Moreover, the more energy a building consumes, the more likely it is to release greenhouse gases.
 Whether you’re giving your wallet or your ecological conscience a break, energy performance is not a luxury – it’s a necessity!

-Most Canadians keep an eye on the waterproofing of their doors and windows, but few think of checking the insulation in their attic and foundation walls.
-Yet, according to the estimates of HOT2000 software, insulating the attic and foundation walls can help reduce annual energy consumption by about 40%*.
+Most Canadians keep an eye on the waterproofing of their doors and windows, but few think of checking the insulation in their attic and foundations walls.
+Yet, according to the estimates of HOT2000 software, insulating the attic and foundations walls can help reduce annual energy consumption by about 40%*.

 Basement Insulation with SOPRA-XPS Panels